omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 #### Branching and Merging

-**Branching**: Git’s lightweight branching model allows developers to create, delete, and switch between branches effortlessly.
+**Branching**: Git's lightweight branching model allows developers to create, delete, and switch between branches effortlessly.
 This facilitates isolated development of features, bug fixes, or experiments without impacting the main codebase.

 **Merging**: Git provides powerful merging capabilities to integrate changes from different branches.
 Tools like merge commits and rebasing help manage and resolve conflicts, ensuring a smooth integration process.